quanyumath/LPRN/README.md

-This is MATLAB implementation of paper "Low Rank Tensor Recovery via Non-Convex Regularization, Structured Factorization and Spatio-Temporal Characteristics".
+This is MATLAB implementation of paper "[Low-rank tensor recovery via non-convex regularization, structured factorization and spatio-temporal characteristics](https://doi.org/10.1016/j.patcog.2023.109343)".

 If you have questions about the code, please email: quanyu@tju.edu.cn